HighCoders-bit/NASSCOM-VSD-DIGITAL-SOC-DESIGN-FROM-RTL-TO-GDSII/README.md

 * #### Routing: Connect the gates and flip-flops.
 * #### Signoff: Verify design with DRC, LVS, and ERC.
 * #### GDSII File Generation: Generate the final layout file for manufacturing.
+ ## SKY L3 Introduction to openlane and strive chipsets